Active Tour from Yunnan in China to Laos

 The city of Lijiang is situated in a fertile valley in the shadow of the 5,596 meter high Jade Dragon Mountain.
 The twelve snow covered peaks of Jade Dragon Mountain soar up majestically into the dark blue sky and give Lijiang something of an “alpine flair”.

-The city of Lijiang, 2,500 meters above sea level, was almost totally destroyed by an earthquake in 1996.
+Lijiang, 2,500 meters above sea level, was almost totally destroyed by an earthquake in 1996.
 During the reconstruction UNESCO’s attention was drawn to the old town of Lijiang, and a year later Lijiang was placed on the list of objects worthy of protection.

 With the construction of the airport mass tourism to Lijiang took off, which brought with it massive changes as well as prosperity.